 If you wanna closely follow his presentation including his slides, please use the video embedded into the blogpost for this episode or his slides linked in they the Open Science Conference programme.

-As you have recognized, Open Science Radio was attending this year’s Barcamp Open Science as well as the Open Science Conference.
-This episode is a wrap-up together with Guido Scherp, one of the organizers (you’ll know him by now).
-Guido is providing his impressions from the two events, we share ours and discuss a few things in general, as well as a few of the talks in more detail (this year we caught a few quotes).
+As you have recognized, Open Science Radio was again attending the Barcamp Open Science as well as the Open Science Conference.
+This episode is a wrap-up of the 2018 run of those two (related) events, again together with Guido Scherp, one of the organizers (you’ll know him by now).
+Guido is providing his impressions from the two events, we share ours and discuss a few things in general, as well as a few of the talks in more detail.